gitenter/gitenter/gitar/doc/ssh-notes.md

 + With (1) SSH-Copy-ID utility and (2) password-based SSH access: `ssh-copy-id username@remote_host` then provide the server password.
 Then `~/.ssh/id_rsa.pub` will be automatically added to the server's `~/.ssh/authorized_keys`.
 + Without SSH-Copy-ID utility but has (1) password-based SSH access: `cat ~/.ssh/id_rsa.pub | ssh username@remote_host "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"` then provide the server password.
 + Manually without password-based SSH access: `cd` to the remote `~/.ssh` and `echo public_key_string >> ~/.ssh/authorized_keys`.

+There is no upper limit for the number of maximal authorized keys.
+But as SSH just do a [linear scanning](https://serverfault.com/questions/486598/which-is-the-maximum-number-of-keys-in-authorized-keys-file) on the `authorized_keys` folder, you face bottleneck after 5000 keys (1 second).
+Possible solutions may refer to [here](https://groups.google.com/forum/#!topic/gitolite/RuN2mGKeDo4) and [here](https://groups.google.com/forum/#!searchin/gitolite/jason$20donenfeld/gitolite/ya-YVHi_YYg/wQwKO1izBZwJ) (didn't read yet).

 ## (1) Build connection and (2) client-side configuration